 An enterprise needing high bandwidth fiber optic connectivity can see many benefits from leasing dark fiber:

 High Capacity and Performance

 Dark fiber allows organizations to transmit multiple data signals simultaneously at different wavelengths.
-The cables are optimized for fast data transfers, even with larger transmissions.
+The cables are optimized for fast data transfers, even with larger transmissions, and promote network reliability.

 Dark fiber networks are designed for security because the lessee purchases a strand of unlit fiber cable separate from the main network.
 The network is managed privately by the organization using it, which means the customers are the only ones with visibility into the data traveling through the network.

 Dark fiber setups are optimized for easy customization to meet current and future network needs.
 Since customers own and manage their own dark fiber cables, they are able to scale up with ease as they require more bandwidth and speeds.